kreuzert/jupyterhub-outpost/docs/index.md

 ## Requirements

 At least one JupyterHub running on a Kubernetes Cluster (recommended is the use of [Zero2JupyterHub](https://z2jh.jupyter.org/en/stable/)).
-It is not necessary that the JupyterHub Outpost service runs on Kubernetes.
+It is not necessary that the JupyterHub Outpost service runs on Kubernetes, but recommended.
 The JupyterHub Outpost must fulfill the requirements of the configured Spawner class.
 **TODO What are the requirements?
 Probably individual depending on spawner, but do we have any examples?**